gazoodle/geckolib/README.md

 - Add coverage to GitHub package workflow
 - API set_config_mode needs to be per device rather than global

+## Done/Fixed in 0.4.20
+ - Remove deprecated constant, it's only available in Python 3.13 from warnings, we can re-add it adter this package is released.

 ## Done/Fixed in 0.4.19

 - Removed unprintable charater in RF Channel name